Homemade Happy Hour

 No need to thaw the frozen cherries.
 If you’re using frozen cherries in this recipe, you do not have to thaw them first.
 Just add them to the sugar and water straight from the freezer.

-What Can I Make with Sweet Cherry Simple Syrup?
+What Can I Make with Cherry Simple Syrup?

 Besides creating delicious cherry lemonade and cherry Italian sodas, cherry simple syrup is a key ingredient in these Sparkling Cherry Lime Mocktails.
 They’ll quickly become one of your favorite summer drinks!